Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Emergence of the gravitational interaction

 holds good for some constant $C_U$.
 Also, on ${K}'$ it must hold that

-That there is such compact set ${K}'$ follows from the fact that it is defined by \eqref{boundoftheconstant} and \eqref{boundinacceleration}.
-Moreover, $|\beta^i|$ are bounded as a consequence of Randers condition \eqref{randerscondition}.
+Moreover, the factors $|\beta^i|$ are bounded as a consequence of Randers condition \eqref{randerscondition}.
 Then we have that

-with $\tilde{C}_K=\,\max \{C_K,1\}$.
+with $\tilde{C}_U=\,\max \{C_U,1\}$.
 This proves that $H|_{K'}$ is a Lipschitz function, with Lipschitz constant $M=\max\{\frac{1}{2},\tilde{C}_U\}$, which is necessarily finite.
-Now we can redefine the Hamiltonian dividing by $M$, which is a constant larger than $1$, which is equivalent to redefine the vector field $\beta\in TTM$ an is operation that does not change the equations of motion and the Randers condition \eqref{randerscondition}.
-Then we obtain a $1$-Lipschitz Hamiltonian on $K'$ equivalent to the previous one. \end{proof} \begin{comentario} Note that since the Hamiltonian is supposed to be $\mathcal{C}^2$, it is not necessary for the proof of \ref{lemaon1lipschitz} that the Randers condition \eqref{randerscondition} holds.
-However, consistence with Randers condition implies that the constant $M=\max\{\frac{1}{2},\tilde{C}_U\}$. \end{comentario} The compact domain $K'$ is not empty.
-However, it is not unique.
-Extensions from $K$ to the whole phase space can be constructed as follows.
-Consider the symmetrized distance
+Now we can redefine the Hamiltonian dividing by $M$, which is a constant larger than $1$.
+This operation is equivalent to re-define the vector field $\beta\in \,\Gamma TTM$ in the domain ${\bf D}_0$.
+Such operation does not change the equations of motion and the Randers condition \eqref{randerscondition}.
+Then we obtain a $1$-Lipschitz Hamiltonian on $K'$, restriction of the original Hamiltonian $H_t$. \end{proof} The proof of {\it Lemma} \ref{lemaon1lipschitz} can be simplified further, making $Q_k=0$ from the beginning, but in this form is a kind of symmetric proof. \begin{comentario} Note that since it is assumed that the Hamiltonian $H_t$ is $\mathcal{C}^2$-smooth, the Randers condition \eqref{randerscondition} is not strictly necessary for the proof of {\it Lemma} \ref{lemaon1lipschitz}.
+However, the Randers condition is useful to have well-defined causal structures associated with the underlying non-reversible Randers metric structure compatible with a macroscopic Lorentzian or causal structure.

+\end{comentario} The compact domain $K'$ is not empty.
+In the metaestable domain ${\bf D}_0$, the Hamiltonian $H_t$ is equivalent to zero.
+Therefore, it is reasonable to think that in such domain $H_t$ is Lipschitz, thus providing an example where $K'$ can be contained (${\bf D}_0$ is not necessarily compact).

+Extensions from $K'$ to the whole phase space $T^*TM$ can be constructed as follows.
+Consider the Sasaki metric on $T^*TM$ of the Hamilton-Randers structure \eqref{DefinicionHR}.
+For every observer $W$ one can associate by canonical methods a Finsler metric on $T^*TM$ and then an asymmetric distance function